 - 2. Summary of Significant Accounting Policies (Continued)

-- 2.1 Basis of Preparation (Continued)

 - 0) Income Tax (Continued)

-- Deferred Income Tax (Continued)
+- ii) Deferred Income Tax (Continued)

 Deferred income tax assets and liabilities are offset when there is a legally enforceable right to offset current income tax assets against current income tax liabilities and when the deferred income taxes assets and liabilities relate to income taxes levied by the same taxation authority on either the same entity or different taxable entities where there is an intention to settle the balances on a net basis.